Summarization Programs: Interpretable Abstractive Summarization with Neural Modular Trees: RQ2: Abstractive Summarization via Summarization Programs

-Once an SP is generated, we parse and execute it to obtain the final summary.
-Program execution only requires iterative inference over the corresponding neural modules.
-We check for well-formedness of the Summarization Program by ensuring that the generated sequence (1) has balanced parentheses, (2) does not contain any out-of-vocabulary token (vocabulary being defined by the module names, sentence identifiers, and parentheses), and (3) has consistent number of operands for an operation.
+\textbf{Summary Generation from an SP.} We parse and execute a generated SP through iterative inference over the neural modules to obtain the final summary.
+We check for well-formedness of the SP by ensuring that the generated sequence (1) has balanced parentheses, (2) does not contain any out-of-vocabulary token (besides module names, sentence identifiers, and parentheses), and (3) has consistent number of operands for an operation.
 During inference, we decode up to top-k SPs using beam search and execute the first well-formed one.
-In cases when none of the top-k outputs is well-formed,\footnote{We find that this amounts to less than 1\% of the samples, even without imposing any explicit hard constraints during decoding.} we generate the corresponding extractive summary.
+When none of the top-k outputs is well-formed ($<$1\% of the samples), we generate the corresponding extractive summary.